 How should they fit?

 They should fit snug to the hands, but not so snug they cut off circulation.
 If they are too big they’ll just be annoying and could cause your skin to become irritated.
-If they are to small they could cut off circulation which does not sound comfortable at all.
+If they are too small they could cut off circulation which does not sound comfortable at all.

 They are typically thicker on the back of the hands to allow for wind protection.
-The palm of the hand and insides of the fingers will typically have a thinner mesh fabric for to allow for a good amount of breathability.
+The palm of the hand and insides of the fingers will typically have a thinner mesh fabric to allow for a good amount of breathability.

 Are they warm?